-A permit is required when the size of the fire exceeds 2 meters in any direction i.e. 2m high at the height of the fire or 2m long or wide.
+A Fire Permit is required when the size of the fire exceeds 2 meters in any direction i.e. 2m high at the height of the fire or 2m long or wide.

 For further information regarding restrictions and permits contact Queensland Fire and Rescue Service on 1300 369 003.

 - as compost or mulch for your garden

 Residents should note that all burning is to be conducted in a manner that does not cause a nuisance to other people.